laravel/forge-docs/src/sites/the-basics.md

 ```

 Once your site has been created, you may edit the Nginx configuration on a site-by-site basis.
 This is done by accessing the **Edit Files** drop down at the top right of the site management panel and using the **Edit Nginx Configuration** action.

+### Protecting Against Unconfigured Domains

+When provisioning your server, Forge will automatically create a "catch-all" site for your server at `/etc/nginx/sites-available/000-catch-all`.
+This is a special site that is used to stop domains that are not configured on your server from being served.
+This site will respond with a special Nginx `444` status code for any request that does not match a configured domain.

 ## PHP Version